 Last Friday, on the eve of Earth day, Congressman Adam Schiff hosted a town hall on climate change at Caltech.
-Schiff and Francesca Hopkins from UC Riverside, Alex Hall from UCLA, and Tapio Schneider gave introductory remarks and answered questions from the audience.
-Here is the video (with apologies for the poor audio quality).
+Schiff and Francesca Hopkins from UC Riverside, Alex Hall from UCLA, and I gave introductory remarks and answered questions from the audience.
+Here is a summary, and here the recording of the official live feed (from a phone, hence with apologies for the poor audio quality):

 How low clouds respond to warming remains the greatest source of uncertainty in climate projections.
 Climate models projecting that much less sunlight will be reflected by low clouds when the climate warms indicate that CO2 concentrations can only reach 470 ppm before the 2℃ warming threshold of the Paris agreement is crossed—a CO2 concentration that will probably be reached in the 2030s.
 By contrast, models projecting a weak decrease or increase in low-cloud reflection indicate that CO2 concentrations may reach almost 600 ppm before the Paris threshold is crossed.
 In a new paper, we outline how new computational and observational tools enable us to reduce these vast uncertainties.

 Large-eddy simulation (LES) of clouds can help resolve one of the most important and challenging question in climate dynamics, namely, how subtropical low clouds respond to global warming.
 However, earlier LES studies have generally prescribed large-scale conditions (e.g., surface temperatures) in a way that does not guarantee energy balance.
 We have developed an energetically consistent framework for driving LES, in which the LES domain is coupled to a simple slab ocean.
 In this framework, the cloud responses to global warming can be very different than in the traditional frameworks that prescribe surface temperatures.